scality/Zenko/docs/Installation/Installation_Guide.rst

       To avoid unexpected behavior, only specify one of the “http” or “https” proxy options.
 #.
 Perform the following Helm installation from the kubernetes directory:

+#.
+Perform the following Helm installation from the kubernetes directory: